official-aisensei/the_legend_of_king_alexander/CONTRIBUTING.md

 ### 6. Commit Your Changes

 Commit your changes with a meaningful commit message.
-If your commit fixes an issue, include the issue number in the commit message.
+If your commit fixes an issue, include the issue number in the commit message. for e.g.

 ```sh
 git add .